Understanding Cloud-Optimized GeoTIFF Structure

 3. Analytical Processing: Validated tiles are loaded into memory arrays, transformed to a common CRS, and processed using vectorized operations.

 When designing these workflows, prioritize lazy evaluation and chunk-aware processing.
-Libraries like dask-geopandas and xarray natively respect COG tile boundaries, allowing you to scale analysis across distributed clusters without rewriting I/O logic.
+Libraries like xarray with rioxarray natively respect COG tile boundaries, allowing you to scale analysis across distributed clusters without rewriting I/O logic.
 Always validate spatial alignment early; mismatched projections or pixel resolutions will compound errors during mosaicking or temporal aggregation.

 Conclusion